sisl/AA228Student.jl/README.md

    - Right-click and "Save link as..." `aa228download.jl` in your desired location:
      - [aa228download.jl](https://github.com/sisl/AA228Student.jl/raw/master/aa228download.jl)
    - Open a terminal and `cd` to the location of `aa228download.jl`
-     - Run the following (from the command line):
+     - Run the following (from the command line, `--color` is optional):

-           julia aa228download.jl
+           julia --color=yes aa228download.jl
      - This will download the necessary Julia packages and will clone this repository into the directory `AA228Student`

 # Submitting
 To submit your project file(s), you'll do all of it via the command line (using the terminal of your choice):